Beurling-Fourier algebras on Lie groups and their spectra: The spectrum under polynomial weights and regularity of Beurling-Fourier algebras

-Indeed, on $\Real$ or $\z$, consider the weight $w(x)=e^{|x|/\log(e+|x|)}$.
+\begin{ex} Let $G$ be either a compact connected Lie group, or the (reduced) Heisenberg group, or the Euclidean motion group on $\Real^2$ or its simply connected cover.
+Then, we can obtain a weight $W$ on the dual of $G$ for which $\spec A(G,W)\cong G$, but $A(G,W)$ is not regular on $G$.
+Note that $G$ has a closed subgroup $H$, isomorphic to one of $\Real$ or $\tor$.
+We consider the weight $w(x)=e^{|x|/\log(e+|x|)}$ on $\widehat{H} \cong \Real$ or $\z$.
 This weight is quasianalytic, in the sense that the series test indicated in \eqref{eq-non-quasianalytic} fails, i.e.\ the series diverges.
 However, it satisfies the Shilov property that